 When it comes to motorcycles, cruisers and customs have a look and feel all of their own.
 It's not about power and speed here (although some of them certainly have that too) but as the name suggests, it's about cruising in style.

-In 2020, there has never been more options available when it comes to cruisers and customs and in this blog we are going to look at 10 of the very best bikes on the market today.
-I'm going to cover a wide range of prices, makes and styles so that hopefully there will be something here for everyone!
+There have never been more options available when it comes to cruisers and customs and in this blog, we are going to look at 10 of the very best bikes on the market today.
+I'm going to cover a wide range of prices, makes, and styles so that hopefully there will be something here for everyone!

-This one is brand new for 2020, arriving in UK showrooms in September, the R18 is BMW's take on the cruiser.
+This one is brand new for 2020, arriving in UK showrooms in September, the R 18 is BMW's take on the cruiser.
 This is a big machine in every sense.
-It sports the largest boxer engine BMW have ever produced at 1802cc with 116.5ftlb of torque and it weighs in at a hefty 345 kilos with a full tank.
+It sports the largest boxer engine BMW has ever produced at 1802cc with 116.5ftlb of torque and it weighs in at a hefty 345 kilos with a full tank.

 This is definitely a premium bike and comes with a premium price tag, starting at £18,995.
 It will be interesting to see if BMW can give Harley a run for their money.